stewemetal/mac-setup-script/README.md

 # A bash script that helps setting up a new Mac

-If you download and run `mac-setup.sh`, it takes care of
+If you clone this repo and run `mac-setup.sh`, it takes care of
 - installing and setting up Homebrew,
 - installing apps with Homebrew that are in the lists `casks` and `packages` in the script
 - installing apps from the AppStore that are in the `appStoreApps` list in the script